Update: 2.3% Decision, Mediation

 IMPORTANT: You need to use your full first and last name when registering and logging into the TOWN HALL to be admitted.

 The registration process may take a few days; we all work full time and will be manually approving registrations after work.
 PLEASE REGISTER EARLY!
-Members who try to register on Nov 23rd, may not get their link in time.
+Members who try to register the day of the town hall, may not get their link in time.

 Once registered, you will receive an email with a PERSONAL LINK to the Town Hall.
 You can’t share this link with other members; they need to register themselves.